Lumexralph/ToDo-App/README.md

 # ToDo-App

-Getting back my Javascript mojo back with TypeScript by building this popular app
+Getting back my Javascript mojo back with TypeScript by building this popular app version using a Procedural and Object-oriented approach.